WeblateOrg/weblate/docs/admin/config.rst

 MT_MYMEMORY_EMAIL
 -----------------

-MyMemory identification email, you can get 1000 requests per day with this.
+MyMemory identification e-mail, you can get 1000 requests per day with this.

 .. seealso::